copperdogma/next-authjs-psql-base-template/SETUP.md

   "DATABASE_URL": "postgresql://postgres:postgres@localhost:5432/your_dev_db_name?schema=public",
-  "GOOGLE_CLIENT_ID": "", // Optional: leave empty if not using Google Sign-In "GOOGLE_CLIENT_SECRET": "", // Optional: leave empty if not using Google Sign-In "REDIS_URL": "" // Optional: leave empty if not using Redis }
+  "GOOGLE_CLIENT_ID": "", // Optional: leave empty if not using Google Sign-In "GOOGLE_CLIENT_SECRET": "", // Optional: leave empty if not using Google Sign-In "REDIS_URL": "", // Optional: leave empty if not using Redis "overwriteEnv": false // AI Agents: Set to true if you need to force regeneration of .env.local }
 ```

 > **Note:** It's recommended to include a `setup-answers.example.json` in the repository root for users and AI agents to use as a template.
 All keys shown above should be present in your `setup-answers.json` file, even if some values (like Google or Redis credentials) are left empty if not used.
 The `DATABASE_URL` provided here will be used to create the `.env.local` file; ensure it points to an accessible PostgreSQL server and uses credentials with rights to create the specified database if it doesn't exist.
+> **AI Agents:** If `localhost` in `DATABASE_URL` causes connection issues (e.g., Prisma error P1001), try using `127.0.0.1` instead.
+The `scripts/setup.js` script will use the `DATABASE_URL` from this config file to populate `.env.local`.
+If you need to regenerate `.env.local` based on this file, ensure `overwriteEnv` is set to `true` in your `setup-answers.json`.

 **2. Run the Setup Script with Configuration:**